 Now is the time to take control; you are probably visiting this site because you want to:

 - Understand how the markets work

-Wouldn’t you like to know how to evaluate whether the ETF or Mutual Fund your adviser is recommending has any chance of making money in the near to medium future?
+Wouldn’t you like to know how to evaluate whether the ETF or Mutual Fund your adviser recommends has any chance of making money in the near to medium future?